 We’re turning one can of beans and shelf-stable spices into a hearty, flavor-packed dish that’s perfect for fall and wintertime.
-In addition to being just an easy-to-make recipe, it’s also affordable, accessible, and abundant in plant-based protein and fiber.

 Get your bellies ready – this 20-minute black bean soup recipe is perfectly tender, slightly smoky, with layers of umami from reserved black bean sauce, and spices.

 I like to pair this flavorful dish with a more mild side, for example, steamed white rice or a piece of toasted, fresh bread with a brush of vegan butter.

 For more quick and easy plant-based dinner recipes, check out 30-Minute Plant-Based Dinner Ideas.